Nutley Fire Chief Henry Meola Arrested For Child Luring In North Bergen: Prosecutor

 “I wanted to meet someone to potentially have some form of something sexual,” Meola can be heard saying in the OBL Nation video, posted to Instagram on Wednesday, Dec.
 7.

-Authorities in Hudson County were expected to released more information in the near future.
+Authorities in Hudson County were expected to release more information in the near future.